man-schu/rasyti/README.md

 Credits also to the <a href="https://kde.org/applications/education/org.kde.ktouch">ktouch</a> project for providing some lessons.

-Credits to <a href="https://www.wikipedia.org/">Wikipedia</a> to provide a lot of material that can be used as excercises.
+Credits to <a href="https://www.wikipedia.org/">Wikipedia</a> to provide a lot of material that can be used as exercises.

 Last and not least to mention that the project would not be possible without the precious remarks from users.